MicrosoftDocs/msix-docs/msix-src/psf/create-package-support-framework.md

 #### Protect against recursive calls to functions in runtime fixes

-You can optionally apply the `reentrancy_guard` type to your functions that protect against recursive calls to functions in runtime fixes.
+The `reentrancy_guard` type can be added to your functions to protect them against recursive function calls.

 For example, you might produce a replacement function for the `CreateFile` function.
 Your implementation might call the `CopyFile` function, but the implementation of the `CopyFile` function might call the `CreateFile` function.
 This may lead to an infinite recursive cycle of calls to the `CreateFile` function.